What is ZTNA (Zero Trust Network Access)?

 Future Directions

 As ZTNA is being adopted by more and more businesses, the emergence of ZTNA-specific roles has also increased.
-Roles such as “Chief Zero Trust Officer” and “Zero Tryst Czar” are responsible for bridging the gaps between security and network operations and driving the ethos of Zero Trust across all company systems.
+Roles such as “Chief Zero Trust Officer” and “Zero Trust Czar” are responsible for bridging the gaps between security and network operations and driving the ethos of Zero Trust across all company systems.
 These ensure that all systems and administrators are aligned around zero trust goals.

 ZTNA is becoming foundational within SASE/SSE integrations and so tighter integrations are being seen across the market.
 ZTNA is also adapting by integrating AI and ML for automated and adaptive policy enforcement, reducing the complexity and requirements of work for IT administrators.
 ZTNA is expected to incorporate more advanced features such as remote browser isolation (RBI) and additional API security, which further enhance the security posture of any organisation using ZTNA.